Yoruba Proverbs & Wisdom Collection: Interpretation of Yoruba Proverbs, Idioms, and Cultural Wisdom

 Explanation: Hardships are a test of loyalty.
 During times of trouble, you will discover who your real friends are, as they are the ones who stay by your side and offer support.
 This proverb encourages you to appreciate those who are there for you when things are tough, as they are the ones who truly care.

-Yoruba Idioms
+Yoruba Idioms and Their Meanings

 Fori Jale Agbon – In Trouble